 - Inspect bolts and setscrews for tightness.
 Tighten as necessary.
 Worn setscrews should be replaced immediately - Inspect belt wear and alignment.
 Replace worn belts with new belts and adjust alignment as needed.
-Refer to Belt and Pulley Installation, page 4 - Bearings should be inspected as recommended in the Conditions Chart - Inspect variable inlet vanes for freedom of operation and excessive wear.
+Refer to Belt and Pulley Installation - Bearings should be inspected as recommended in the Conditions Chart - Inspect variable inlet vanes for freedom of operation and excessive wear.
 The vane position should agree with the position of the control arm.
-As the variable inlet vanes close, the entering air should spin in the same direction as the wheel - Inspect springs and rubber isolators for deterioration and replace as needed - Inspect for cleanliness.
+As the variable inlet vanes close, the entering air should spin in the same direction as the wheel - · Inspect isolation base for freedom of movement - Inspect springs and rubber isolators for deterioration and replace as needed - Inspect for cleanliness.
 Clean exterior surfaces only.
 Removing dust and grease on motor housing assures proper motor cooling.
 Removing dirt from the wheel and housing prevent imbalance and damage